armory/docs/content/en/docs/Overview/demo/configure-integrations.md

 ## GitHub

 #2.
-Github - Create a “Personal Access Token” in your github account to allow Armory to authenticate to github repos.
+Github - Create a “Personal Access Token” in your GitHub account to allow Armory to authenticate to GitHub repos.
 The Token will be stored as a Kubernetes secret and username will be stored in a yaml patch file to be added to your SpinnakerService.yaml which will enable the integration.

 Secret: